desmid/mview/README_unix.md

 1. Save the archive to somewhere under your home folder then uncompress and extract it:

-        tar xvzf mview-1.66.2.tar.gz
+        tar xvzf mview-VERSION.tar.gz

-   This creates a sub-folder `mview-1.66.2` containing all the files.
+   This creates a sub-folder `mview-VERSION` containing all the files.

 2. Change to this folder.